open-contracting/standard/docs/guidance/model/milestones.md

 Milestones can be included within the planning, tender, contract and contract implementation sections.

 * The planning milestone block may describe anticipated milestones during the planning stage, such as the preparation of key studies.
-Usually using the 'preProcurement' milestone type code.
+These anticipated milestones usually set `milestone/type` to 'preProcurement'.

 * The tender milestone block should be used to describe anticipated milestones during the proposed delivery of a contract, as well as key dates from the process of tendering and awarding the contract.